 #7 – Model a Panama Hat at the Hat Museum

-Number seven on our top 10 things to do in Cuenca Ecuador is to visit Museo del Sombrero on Calle Larga y Padre Aguirre.
+Number seven on the top 10 things to do in Cuenca Ecuador is to visit Museo del Sombrero on Calle Larga y Padre Aguirre.

-We enjoy visiting the hat museum and the café on the deck above the Tomebamba River.
-We get to try on some hats and then enjoy a coffee or tea while admiring the views of the river, Cuenca, Turi and the Andes mountains.
+You’ll enjoy visiting the hat museum and the café on the deck above the Tomebamba River.
+You can try on some hats and then savor a coffee or tea while admiring the views of the river, Cuenca, Turi and the Andes mountains.

 While these hats are commonly known as Panama Hats, they originated in Ecuador and the Cañari indigenous people who originally made this “paja toquilla” or “straw hat” still wear them today.

 #6 – Soak in the Hot Springs at Baños

 Novaqua, Hostería Durán and Piedra de Agua are the most popular places with expats, but there are other places in Baños.
 They all have a hot springs swimming pool, as well as the thermal hot and cold pools.
 Novaqua and Piedra de Agua also have a sauna, mud pools, steam rooms and hot boxes.

 If you prefer a child-free experience, you need to be at least 16 years old to enter Novaqua and it’s a little less expensive than Piedra de Agua.

 Hostería Durán is the most affordable option, but sometimes there are lots of kids playing in the pool, which can tarnish a relaxing spa experience.
 Of all three, Piedra de Agua probably has the nicest pools, atmosphere and a full restaurant, but it’s more expensive and does allow small children.